-It’s that time of year when your luscious green grass starts to dry up and become crunchy and brown.
-It doesn’t look very appetizing, so why would your chickens want that?
-Wouldn’t you want a fresh green salad all year round?
-Well, HELLO FODDER!!!
-Sprouting fodder for your chickens is similar to growing sprouts for human consumption.
-It’s relatively simple and quick to do!
-Did I say quick?
+It’s that time of year when your luscious green grass is nowhere to be seen!
+Growing fodder for your chickens is a great way to offer fresh greens to your flock during the cold weather months.
+It's similar to growing sprouts for human consumption and is relatively simple and quick to do!
 It only takes 6 days for the nutritional benefits to max out.
+This can fun project for kids, too, because the fodder progression is so quick!

 You can purchase many sprouting trays, but if you want to go the inexpensive route, you can make your own.
 You can use anything that is about 2 inches deep.
 Don’t forget to allow good drainage and airflow to prevent molding.
 Poking small holes is a must.
 You don’t want them to sit in any water.
 It’s also a good idea to put a drain tray under the sprout trays to catch the water during rinsing time.

 The great thing about growing sprouts is that you don’t need any special lighting.
 AND they are to be grown at room temperature---easy!
 Not to mention all the great benefits for your flock.
 Sprouting the grains amplifies the great nutrients, proteins, vitamins, and digestive enzymes, all of which improve the health and energy of your flock, resulting in a rich yolk color---not to mention a delicious taste.
 Bon Appetit!